Scherzo No. 1 (Chopin)

 The Scherzo No. 1 in B minor, Op.
 20, is a composition for solo piano written by Frédéric Chopin and dedicated to Thomas Albrecht.
 As to the genesis of this Scherzo, little is known beyond the 1835 publication date, though it is presumed to have been completed around 1833.
 The piece begins with the tempo marking Presto con fuoco.
 The piece is dark, dramatic, and lively.
 It is complex and considered to be one of Chopin's more difficult works.

 Structure

 This first Scherzo takes A-B-A-Coda form and begins with two chords in fortissimo.
 At tremendous speed, a series of dramatic outbursts in the B minor tonic follows.
 Near the center of the piece, the music leads into a slower section in B major; finally one hears a tangible melody in the middle register, surrounded by accompaniment in both the left and upper right hands.
 Chopin quotes here from an old Polish Christmas song (Lulajże, Jezuniu / Sleep, little Jesus); the tempo in this section is marked Molto più lento.
-The B major area dissolves as the harmony mysteriously changes character via secondary dominant.
+The B major area dissolves as the harmony mysteriously changes character via secondary dominants.
 The two chords from the beginning reappear, superimposed over vestiges of the middle section.
 Then the beginning presto repeats itself in the familiar minor tonic.